stevej-star/fingen/README.md

 Generates a random UETR and Transaction reference, also a file name using the date and time.

 To run, just do `node fin-generator.js`

+Make sure to edit the output folder to something different